 Mary added: “There’s enough room here for me to do my own thing if I want, or I can spend time with other people.
 It’s nice being around other farmers as we’ve all got the same independent streak.
 We don’t talk about farming all the time but we can if we want to.”

-Next year, on July 27, Mary will celebrate her 100th birthday and incredibly the Passmore family has been fundraising for R.A.B.I for most of that century.
+Incredibly, the Passmore family has been fundraising for R.A.B.I for most of a century.
 The family’s commitment to R.A.B.I stems largely from Mary, who never forgot the warm coat that the charity gave to her relative Fanny Day when she could not afford to buy one of her own.